TheCaliforniaCoder/Horror/README.md

 ## Future Improvements

-   Going forward, I'd like to re-design the overall layout of the page and structure it differently.
-Users will also be allowed to upload an image for the characters they add.
+In the future, my plan is to revamp the page's layout and alter its structure.
+Additionally, I intend to add audio effects and enable users to upload images for the characters they add.